ScottWe/solidity-1/tutorials/5_client_data.md

 address must refer to a single client, such as a literal address or a contract address.
 Interference addresses are used when the address does not refer to a distinct client.
-This distinction is important, as at any point during analysis, we know the exact value of each representative data vertex.
+This distinction is important, as at any point during analysis, we know the exact value of each representative vertex.

 [TODO: perhaps we should change the terminology to "distinguished" and "representative".
 Distinguished (currently representative[OLD]) addresses are